Search Shortcut cmd + k | ctrl + k

 DBInterface.execute(con, "CREATE TABLE integers (i INTEGER)")

-# insert data using a prepared statement
+# insert data by executing a prepared statement

 stmt = DBInterface.prepare(con, "INSERT INTO integers VALUES(?)")